 End of Watch: Jan.
 11, 1921

-About Spangler: Marshal Cyrus Spangler was shot and killed by two men when he responded to a robbery in progress at store at 6th Street and Mill Avenue.
-An 11-year-old boy was also shot and killed and the proprietor was seriously wounded.
-Three days later, both suspects were shot and killed in a gunfight with immigration inspectors in Calabasas, Arizona.
+About Night Marshal Spangler: Marshal Cyrus Spangler was shot and killed by two men while responding to a robbery in progress at a store located at 6th Street and Mill Avenue.
+During the incident, an 11-year-old boy was also shot and killed and the shop’s proprietor was seriously wounded.
+Three days later, both suspects were shot and killed in a gunfight with US Immigration Inspectors in Calabasas, Arizona.

 Officer Albert Nettle